betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 A 1962 memo<sup>[25]</sup> lists 45 major software analysis efforts then underway for various aspects of planned Apollo missions.

-### There's AGC app for that
+### The AGC had an app for that
 Flying to the moon and returning safely involved *long periods of boredom punctuated by moments of extreme peril*.
 A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines.
-A complete mission involved around 11 main engine burns.
-For each maneuver, there was a corresponding program, called a *major mode program*, to handle it.
+A complete mission involved around 11 burns.
+For each maneuver, there was a corresponding *major mode program*, to handle it.
-For every phase of the mission, *there was an app for that*.
+For every phase of the mission, *the AGC had an app for that*.<sup>[65]</sup>

 By far the most critical sequence of maneuvers occurred during lunar landing.
-It was divided into 4 phases (pictured below left) depending on the amount and type of control the pilot required; Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66), and Touchdown (P68).<sup>[6]</sup>
+It was divided into 4 phases (pictured below left) depending on the balance of automated vs. manual control the astronauts required; Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66), and Touchdown (P68).<sup>[6]</sup>
+Examples of other mode mode programs were Trans Lunar Injection (P15), Return To Earth (P37), Ballistic Re-entry (P66).

-Development of a major mode program began with an analysis of the equations of motion governing the particular phase of the mission, an assessment of computational approaches utilizing available sensors, controls and engines to affect the desired velocity change (magnitude and direction) yet subject to a variety of constraints.
-For any particular maneuver, factors impacting algorithm design were considerable.
-They included zero gravity fuel slosh, changing center of mass due to fuel consumption, vehicle structural bending modes, main engine throttle and gimbal characteristics, sensor drift and deadbands (e.g. IMU gimbal lock), sensor measurement biases and uncertainties, optimizing use of RCS propellants, contingency logic for failed (on or off) RCS thrusters, minimizing RCS jet thrust durations in certain directions that impinged on spacecraft skin or directed exhaust debris at windows or sensitive equipment, positions of Sun, Earth and Moon (all in constant motion) as well as their *lumpy*<sup>[3],[4]</sup> gravity fields, and precise timing of events coordinating with lines of sight for communications.
+Development of a major mode program began with an analysis of the relevant equations of motion and an assessment of available computational approaches to affect the desired velocity change (magnitude and direction) subject to numerous constraints including zero gravity fuel slosh, changing center of mass due to fuel consumption, main engine performance characteristics, sensor drift and deadbands (e.g. IMU gimbal lock), optimizing use of propellants, contingency logic for failed (on or off) RCS thrusters, the Moon's lump gravity field,<sup>[3],[4]</sup> and precision timing to coordinate a planetary ballet of Earth, Moon Sun and multiple spacecraft and the lines of sight of communications between them and mission control.

 ![](agc_major_modes.png)